xtetsuji/study-meetings/README.md

 study-meetings
 ==============

-I talked presentation samples at study meeting, conference, some meetup, and so on.
+Presentation samples I talked at study meeting, conference, some meetup, and so on.